snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Notice that the major benefit of the composite build configuration is executing **parallel** builds.
 This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are actually published).
 Don't worry - we'll describe later how the promotion guarantees it's the right time to publish and what the benefit at all from executing that in parallel.

-Either way, the entry build configuration (and other configurations as well) contains the `Run npmBuild` build step which basically executes a file called [npmBuildWrapper.sh](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh).
+Either way, the entry build configuration (and other configurations as well) is consist of the `Run npmBuild` build step which basically executes a file called [npmBuildWrapper.sh](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh).
 This file manages and operates stuff that related to npm, including executing npm scripts.

 Moreover, that file uses [`.ci_config`](https://github.com/wix/wix-style-react/blob/master/.ci_config) to convert npm scripts ("batches") into build configurations - which are registered automatically as dependencies of the composite build configuration.
 Put it simply, any npm script that appears inside `batches`, would be executed in parallel as part of the composite build.
+That's exactly the way we register our testing configurations.

+Now that we know